joeromero/docs/content/cartodb_ui/cartodb_ui.md

 ### What is a basemap

-The basemap is the first layer of content that is part of your visualization.
-Its a basic graphical representation of the world showing earth and sea, and can contain several other data: physical nature elements, geopolitical borders, roads, streets and even buildings.
-With CartoDB you can select between several basemaps so you can focus on the best possible way of visualizing your data.
+The basemap is the first layer of your visualization.
+Its is typically a graphical representation of the world showing natural and cultural features such as water bodies, topography, park areas, points of interest, geopolitical borders, roads, streets and even buildings.
+With CartoDB you can choose between various basemap styles so you can focus on the best possible way of visualizing your data.
+If desired you may import a custom base map through MapBox, XYZ, or WMS.
+One last option is that you may forgo a basemap and use either a solid background color or repeated image.

 ### Selecting your basemap

 [SCREENSHOT TODO: Basemap selection]

 CartoDB offers you by default a selection of basemaps you can use in your visualization.
-You can select any one of them, and you can see how your visualization changes in real time.
+You may select any one of them, and your change will be applied immediately.
 You can change your basemap anytime and the rest of your data will remain unchanged.
 Take time to explore our different available basemaps.
 You'll be able to see that some of them have more detail (borders, roads, mountains) and other are more minimalistic.
 Choose the best one for the purpose of your visualization.

 ### Including an external basemap